 Email Chris Wollmuth

-David is currently in his second term – first being elected in 2013 and then again in 2017.
+David is currently in his third term – being elected in 2013, 2017 and then again in 2021.
 He is a life-long resident of Oak Park, and received a bachelor’s degree from Concordia University in River Forest.
 Mr. Wick is very active in Park District programming such as softball and volleyball.
 He is also an active volunteer with Hephzibah Children’s Home and other local non-profit agencies.
 David received the Master Board Member recognition from the Illinois Association of Park Districts (IAPD) in January of 2018.

 Email David Wick

 Sandy is in her second term as a Park District Commissioner.
 Following five years as President of the Friends of the Oak Park Conservatory, she joined the District’s Greening Advisory Committee.
 She now serves as Board Liaison to that committee and to the Park District Citizen Committee.
 Sandy received the Master Board Member recognition from the Illinois Association of Park Districts (IAPD) in January of 2018.
 Her community activities include University of Illinois Extension Master Gardener and Trustee and co-chair of the Grace Care meal ministry at Grace Lutheran Church.
 She and her husband David have a son and two grandchildren.

 Email Sandy Lentz